 The Impact of Marijuana on the Brain

 The impact of marijuana is not only related to the short-term side effects of the drug.
 It also has a short-term and long-term impact on the brain.
-Due to the changes to the emotional state and the chemical balance of the brain, it can result in addiction and changes to behavior.
+Due to the changes in the emotional state and the chemical balance of the brain, it can result in addiction and changes to behavior.

 Using marijuana can reduce an individual’s ability to take in, process, and retain information.
 This means that regular marijuana users will notice changes in the ability to perform tasks at work or a reduction in grades over time.